spine-tools/spine-conductor/docs/making-a-release.md

 list like this: `--only sa-foo --only sa-baz` (you have to repeat the `--only` option for each package).

+If you are only excluding a few packages, you may prefer the terser `--exclude sa-foo`; as before, repeat to exclude more packages.

 # How is circular dependency between packages handled?
 It is included in the config under the section `dependency_graph`.
 It is equivalent to the following (version agnostic) dictionary: